Julien Discrit

 Frame: 9,8 x 11 in

 Vanishing Island is a pictures series captionned on the natural site of Bonneville Salt Flats during a stay of the artist in USA.
 This huge salt desert, former bed of a giant lake, is in the north-east of Utah.
 Its characteristic is that it is the largest flat surface in the world.
 Its singularity regularly leads it to constitute itself as a theater of records, in particular during Speed Week, a week of speed car races.
 It is also a source of inspiration for artists like Nancy Holt and her Sun Tunnels.
-Julien Discrit, in a series of five photos, uses overexposure to accentuate the loss of landmarks provided by this white and uninterrupted expanse.
-During the same stay, he produced a video called Speed of eye.

 Lambda print